CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

    ```

-1. Select **Show variants** button on the top right of the LLM node.
+1. Select **Show variants (2)** button on the top right of the LLM node.
 The existing LLM node is variant_0 and is the default variant.

     ![](./media/msid-image11.png)